ebeagusamuel/GalaxyDefenders/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 > This is a 2D game built using phaser which is a javascript framework for building games.
 The project had a deadline of 5 days.
 Each day of the 5 days has a specific milestone which we were to achieve.
-The game is called Galaxy defenders and the idea behind the game is that aliens are trying to invade our galaxy and we have to defend the galaxy by shootig down the aliens ship.
+The game is called Galaxy defenders and the idea behind the game is that aliens are trying to invade our galaxy and we have to defend the galaxy by shooting down the aliens ship.
 The fight scene is in space.

 ![Screenshot from 2020-10-09 14-28-07](https://user-images.githubusercontent.com/57847212/95588769-bd49a300-0a3b-11eb-94f3-9c18fdae1e64.png)